cadeyrn/newtaboverride/README.md

 ### Features

 - Change your new tab page to whatever website you like
+- You can use the pipe character ("|") to randomly select a page from several pages
 - Use your current home page as new tab page
 - Customize the background color for your new tab page
 - Store a local HTML file in the extension and use it for new tab content